Nicole-LijuanChen/NYC-Airbnb-Rental-Prices-Prediction/README.md

 Airbnb is a great tool for making travel easier, more pleasant and less expensive.
 Rather than staying at a hotel and paying hotel prices, you can often pay substantially less for more space and usually have a better selection of locations in larger cities.

-When you are traveling and choosing a hotel, do you feel that there are too many choices and you don't know which listing is reasonable?
+When you are traveling and choosing a Airbnb listing, do you notice that there are too many choices and you don't know which listing price is reasonable?
-When you set the rental price as a host, do you know which price will attract customers and be profitable?
+When you set the rental price as a host, do you know what price will attract customers and be profitable?

-I would like to build a price prediction model to help guests and hosts compare and measure price.
+I would like to build a price prediction model to help guests and hosts compare and measure the listing price.

 ## Goal